RTEMS/rtems-docs/user/overview/index.rst

 Welcome to the :ref:term:`RTEMS` User Manual.

-This document covers all the topic required as a user of RTEMS to use the RTEMS operating system.
+This document covers all the topics required as a user of RTEMS to use the RTEMS operating system.

 RTEMS, Real-Time Executive for Multiprocessor Systems, is a real-time executive (kernel) which provides a high performance environment for embedded